pts/unzip_scan/README.txt

 used to display (`7z l archive.zip') and extract (`7z x archive.zip')
 truncated ZIP archive files.

+Please note that Info-Zip's funzip(1) tool is able to extract the first archive member only, so it's not a full-featured alternative of unzip-scan.py.

 unzip_scan.py can also be used to extract a ZIP archive file on stdin, without seeking.
 Example command (run it without the leading `$'):